Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 })
 ```

 ## Switch to Callback-Based baseline APIs

 A short general note before we continue.

-In V1, our functions returned [RxJS](https://rxjs-dev.firebaseapp.com/) version 5 `Observable`
+In v1, the Pond’s functions returned [RxJS](https://rxjs-dev.firebaseapp.com/) version 5 `Observable`
 instances in some cases, most notably `pond.observe`.

-In V2, we have switched to plain callback-style interfaces everywhere.
+In v2, we have switched to plain callback-style interfaces everywhere.
 This way, you don’t have to
-understand RxJS to get started with the Pond.
+figure out RxJS to get started with the Pond.
 And in case you already are an ardent disciple of Reactive Programming, you are now free to plug the
-Pond into the RxJS (or competitor) version of your choice.
-Please [see here](LINKPLS) for a small
+Pond into the RxJS version of your choice.
+Please [see here](LINKPLS) for a small guide.
-guide.

 ## Fish